JuliaMusic/Mplay.jl/README.md

 Mplay.jl
 ========

 *Mplay* is a MIDI player written in pure *Julia*.
-This is a first release wich runs on *macOS X*.
-Future versions will be available for *Windows* and *Linux*, too.
-Apart from an *GLFW* wrapper (for the GUI part), there are no dependencies on other packages. *Mplay* has been tested with *Julia* 0.5.1 (or 0.6) and *GLFW* 3.1.
+This is a beta release which runs on *macOS X* and *Windows*.
+Future versions will be available for *Linux*, too.
+Apart from a *GLFW* wrapper (for the GUI part), there are no dependencies on other packages. *Mplay* has been tested with *Julia* 0.5.1 (or 0.6) and *GLFW* 1.3.0.

 *macOS X* and *Windows* systems come with a builtin software synthesizer (*Apple* DLS SoftSynth, *Microsoft* GS Wavetable SW Synth).
 On those systems *Mplay* runs out of the box.
-However, best results can be achieved with the
-Roland Sound Canvas VA software synthesizer:
+However, best results can be achieved with the Roland Sound Canvas VA software synthesizer:

 ![Mplay](http://josefheinen.de/pub/Mplay+SC.jpg)